srobb1/RelocaTE/README.md

 <hr>
 <hr>

-**New to this version (1-0-3): now able to use TSD=NONE in TE fasta.
+**New to this version 1-0-3: now able to use TSD=NONE in TE fasta.
 RelocaTE is faster if TSDs are known.
-  New to version 1-0-2: Using "bowtie -a -m 1 -v 3".
+<br>nbsp;New to version 1-0-2: Using "bowtie -a -m 1 -v 3".
 This decreases the number of false positive insertions identified.

 <hr>